General Dental Terms & Services

 Periodontal Disease/Gingivitis/Periodontitis (gum disease)

 Periodontal bacteria may contribute to, but is not limited to: Heart disease, stroke, diabetes, osteoporosis, and pre-term and low birth weight babies.
-There are many stages of periodontal diseases and it’s important to discuss your individual situation with your doctor.
+There are many stages of periodontal disease and it is important to discuss your individual situation with your doctor.

 Contributing risk factors included but are not limited to: age, smoking, stress, poor dental care, diabetes, genetics, hormonal changes, medications, other systemic diseases, poor nutrition, and cleaning and grinding teeth.